Berlin Declaration (1945): Signatories

+Eisenhower arrived in Berlin on 5 June expecting to sign the declaration and return to Frankfurt that day.
+Zhukov refused to sign because, he said, Article 10 required Soviets to arrest Japanese nationals found in Germany although the USSR was not at war with Japan.
+Eisenhower ordered the removal of the clause, surprising Zhukov who needed approval from Moscow, and the four commanders each signed four copies of the declaration in English, French, Russian, and German as the press took photographs.

 Further developments

 The military forces of the Western Allies had pulled back westwards from the original "line of contact" by transferring the administration of the vacated territories to the Soviet occupation zone and meanwhile took over administrative responsibilities from Soviet forces for their respective sectors of Berlin.
 Subsequently, the Potsdam Agreement of 1 August 1945 confirmed the establishment of British, American and French zones of occupation and set the boundary between Poland and Germany at the Oder-Neisse line.
 The former German territories east of the line now came under Polish and Soviet (Kaliningrad Oblast) administrations, pending the final apportionment of territories in a future Final German Peace Treaty.
 The treaty was delayed for ideological and political differences among the Allied Powers and was not finally ratified until 1991, when the Treaty on the Final Settlement With Respect to Germany became effective and formally ended the Occupation of Germany.